 NI credits count towards your National Insurance record.
 You can apply for a NI credit for each week you are approved as a foster carer.
 Do this at the end of each tax year by filling in form CF411A and submitting a letter from National Fostering Group to confirm that you were approved to be a foster carer for the tax year.
 Class 3 credits count towards the basic and additional state pension.

 You will only have to pay Class 4 NICs if you go above a certain profit threshold from your self-employed foster care earnings.
 If you go above this threshold, Class 4 NICs are paid in addition to Class 2 NICs.
 For 2019/20 the rates of Class 4 NICs were:

 As a self-employed foster carer who has reached state pension age, you won’t pay NICs.
 The only exception is if you are required to pay Class 4 contributions.

-You can call the National Insurance general enquiries helpline on 0300 200 3500 or take a look at HMRC’s e-learning package for foster carers.
+You can call the National Insurance general enquiries helpline on 0300 200 3500 or take a look at HMRC’straining, support and development for foster carers.
 You can also get free advice from The Fostering Network.
 If you’ve been approved as a foster carer with us, you automatically get membership to the network, including access to the helpline on 0207 401 9582.
 Alternatively, you can email them.

 If you need more information or support we are happy to discuss your NICs, so please get in touch.
 If you ask for a call back, an advisor from your local team will get in touch to explain more about how to become a foster carer, and answer any questions you have about foster care pay and self-employment.